About BalletPrep

 • Dancers from other styles who want to learn classical ballet from the roots

-Why Most Adult Ballet Training Fails — And Why None of it is Your Fault
+Why Most Adult Ballet Training Fails and Why None of it is Your Fault

 Ballet is one of the most technically demanding art forms in the world.